 Only a little more than half of Georgia parents have an estate plan, such as a will or living trust document, in place.
 Even when parents do have the documents, many of their adult children do not know that such documents exist, or the contents of the documents.
 So often the surviving family members are left not knowing where to – or whether to – find a will or a trust.
-Without an estate planning, however, the surviving family may have to go through a lengthy and expensive legal process.
+Without an estate plan, the surviving family may have to go through a lengthy and expensive probate process.

 It is important to have an estate plan in place for anyone, not just the elderly, sick, and wealthy.
 Estate planning can ensure that your personal and financial affairs will be handled properly when the inevitable or the unfortunate occurs.
 It can also help maximize the actual value of your estate (for example through tax benefits).

 However, even where you have drafted a will or a trust, it may not be executed smoothly for reasons such as not updating the document or administering it improperly.
 Below are the most common estate-planning mistakes you should avoid if you want to fully enjoy all the benefits of estate planning.